-Lee succeeded the charity’s founder, Andy Preston, as Chair of the Foundation Trustees in May 2019.
+Lee succeeded the charity’s founder, Andy Preston, as Chair of the Charity Trustees in May 2019.
 Lee is the Managing Partner of commercial law firm, The Endeavour Partnership.

-Endeavour are proud of their Teesside heritage and were one of the Foundation’s first patrons.
+Endeavour are proud of their Teesside heritage and were one of the Charities first patrons.
 A majority of the firm’s partners are themselves Trustees of various Teesside-based charities.

 After attending Ayresome School and King’s Manor Secondary, Lee completed a law degree and qualified as a solicitor in 2000.
 Married with two children, Lee is an ardent Middlesbrough FC supporter.
 Having Hickton as a middle name (after the Boro centre-forward of the 1960s and 1970s era) left him with him with little choice!
 Lee was born just a few hundred yards from Boro’s former ground, Ayresome Park (where his Mum still lives today).

-A chartered electrical engineer, David sits on the executive board of the px group as the Group Development Director.
+A chartered electrical engineer, David sits on the executive board of the px group as the Chief Commercial Officer.
 He brings over 25 years of industrial management experience to the charity, including time spent on the management committee of the Teesside Power Fund and as a governor at Red House School.

 Born and bred in Hartlepool, he has a strong connection to Teesside and the lives of people who live and work in the local community.